latitude-dev/latitude/README.md

 npm install @latitude-data/react
 ```

-Once the React package is installed in your project, you need to place our Latitude data provider at the root of your app as shown below:
+Once the React package is installed in your project, add the LatitudeProvider:

 ```jsx
 import React from 'react';